Ardisia crenata: Invasiveness

 Christmas berry is an invasive species in the southeastern United States, escaping captivity in wooded areas of Florida in 1982.
 The invasive cultivar in this region is originally from Japan.
 Its cultivation as an ornamental has aided its ability to proliferate throughout the understory of mesic hardwoods.
-It is now naturalized in hardwood hammocks throughout the USDA Plant Hardiness Zone 9, particularly in Florida and Texas.
+It is now naturalized in hardwood hammocks throughout USDA Plant Hardiness Zone 9, particularly in Florida and Texas.
 It is classified as a Category I pest by the Florida Exotic Pest Plant Council, meaning that it is interfering with the local plant ecosystem by out-competing native plants and thereby eliminating them, as well as hybridizing with them.

 Christmas berry is viewed as an environmental weed in Australia, particularly in its rainforests.
-It has become naturalized in north-eastern New South Wales.
-It has also been naturalized in two islands of Hawaii.
+It has become naturalized in northeastern New South Wales.
+It has also been naturalized on two islands of Hawaii.

 Ecological effect

 The dense foliage of Christmas berry shades out native seedlings of the understory by decreasing the amount of light reaching the forest floor by as much as 70%.
-Its prolific berry yield furthers its ability to form monocultures, as other natives are unable to compete reproductively with the yearlong persistence of berries.
+Its prolific berry yield furthers its ability to form monocultures, as other natives are unable to compete reproductively with the year-long persistence of berries.
 These monocultures can reach numbers of over 100 plants per square meter.
 When the mature plants from these stands are removed, juvenile seedlings will take over the space they leave behind.
 The diversity of native plant species in the presence of this invasive is greatly diminished through lowered germination rates in the face of the thick cover of Christmas berry.